Nine Fascinating Trees Threatened with Extinction

 For a lot of people, the words “endangered” and extinct” bring to mind sad stories of vanishing animals, such as the Western Black Rhinoceros and the Japanese River Otter.
 But of course, extinction isn’t restricted to the animal kingdom, and plants are equally at risk as the planet grows hotter and humans continue to be careless with the environment.
+With temperatures rising, dead trees can be a huge fire risk in meditteranean climates, with bushfires in countries like Australia often being caused by dead trees catching fire.
+Thankfully, companies that offer tree lopping services can safely remove dead trees so that there are no more risks of any damaging bushfires.
 Read on to learn about 9 amazing trees that could be gone before you know it — unless we act now.

 The Monkey Puzzle tree is an evergreen that’s native to South America.
 It received its unusual name in the early 1850s when a British man who was unfamiliar with the tree remarked, “It would puzzle a monkey to climb that.”
 The national tree of Chile, the Monkey Puzzle is an ancient species sometimes referred to as a living fossil, and individual specimens can live for up to 1,000 years.
 However, they’re somewhat slow to reproduce, and don’t produce seeds until 30-40 years of age.

 Unfortunately, the slow maturation period is compounded with other problems.
 The long straight trunks used to be considered ideal for lumber mills, and logging, along with fires and forest clearing, led to an overall decline in the species, which was listed as endangered in 1971.
 Nevertheless, there is some hope.
 Efforts are being made to save it, and there are plans to devote up to 10 million acres of land to growing new Monkey Puzzle trees in the next decade.